Qarj/WebImblaze/MANUAL.md

 Multiple patterns are separated with a `|`.
 The pattern specifies the end of the filenames to match.

 ```
-	getallhrefs=".css|.less"
+getallhrefs: \.css|\.less
 ```
 From this step onwards, grab all resources ending with `.css` or `.less`.

-WebInject will modify the individual step html to refer to these grabbed resources instead of the web server.
+WebImblaze will modify the individual step html to refer to these grabbed resources instead of the web server.

 This means when you look at the actual result html rendered, it will look very similar to the actual website.
 HTML without the resource files being available is often unreadable when trying to understand a test failure, so by having the actual assets available, it makes it much easier to interpret the results.

-If you specify `getallhrefs` a second time in a later test step, WebInject will look for a new version of that resource.
+If you specify `getallhrefs` a second time in a later test step, WebImblaze will look for a new version of that resource.
 This means that if a resource file name has different content, you will be able to get it again.
 This is useful in the situation where you have a common platform serving up many brands.

-WebInject will remember the names of resources it has grabbed, and will not grab a resource with the same name and version a second time during test execution.
+WebImblaze will remember the names of resources it has grabbed, and will not grab a resource with the same name and version a second time during test execution.
 This means grabbing the resources will add very little overhead - most pages in a workflow will share the same CSS and other assets.

 <br />

-<a name="getallsrcs"></a>
 #### getallsrcs

 Gets the srcs referred to in the html response, and writes them to the output folder.